Our Moon impacts our students by developing their analytical thinking skills and confidence to make critical decisions.

 Alumni with university places

-Our students have been awarded university places at:
+Our students have been awarded places at the following universities:

 They study a range of subjects from Economics and Sociology to Computer Science, Medical related sciences including Medicine to various forms of Engineering.

 Our students graduate and progress to early leadership roles.
 Drop out rates are 0% compared to a Zambian average of 40%.
 Most graduate with outstanding grades.
 They go on to Master’s and PhD programmes or directly into work.
 Many stay in their country of study for an internship, though the majority intend to return home or work for the betterment of their continent.

 Helen’s dissertation research was on this very subject.
 You can find a copy here.